I'm pregnant with my second child. Can I expect any differences in my second pregnancy?

 - Feeling the baby move earlier.
 You might feel the baby move earlier during your second pregnancy simply because you know what to look for.

 - Changes in Braxton Hicks contractions.
-You might experience more false labor contractions or notice them earlier during your second pregnancy.
+You might notice false labor contractions earlier during your second pregnancy.

 - Shorter labor.
-Labor is likely to be shorter in a second pregnancy.
+Labor might be shorter in a second pregnancy.

-Also, keep in mind that if you had any complications during your first pregnancy, such as premature birth, hypertension or gestational diabetes, you might be at increased risk in your second pregnancy or later pregnancies.
+Also, keep in mind that if you had any complications during your first pregnancy, such as premature birth, high blood pressure, preeclampsia, gestational diabetes, fetal growth restriction or postpartum depression, you might be at increased risk of the same problem in your second pregnancy or later pregnancies.
 Be sure to talk to your health care provider about signs and symptoms to be aware of and any steps you can take to reduce your risk.

 See more Expert Answers